 All shareholders must consent to the S election by signing Form 2553, Election by a Small Business Corporation.

 Have questions about the difference between C corporations and S corporations?
 Or, are you looking for more information on our commercial lender services, including SBA valuation?
-Contact Mark Abrams at 404-874-6244 or fill out our form for more information.
+Contact Mark Abrams at 404-874-6244 or contact us online.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR